c-skills/rust1/README.md

 As a professional programmer you know the difference between the build machine and the machine(s) stuff is deployed on.
 In professional context they are not the same 99% of the time.
 You *can* have evil code in the repo that you checked out and after the build it would infect your deployment servers.
 Thats bad and can happen to any language.
-You can also have Trajan code within the `Makefile` that would affect your build hosts.
+You can also have trojan code within the `Makefile` that would affect your build hosts.
 Thats why you skim through it after checkout for sanity. `Buildroot` for instance is comparing sha256 hashes for all the stuff it downloads during the build.